direvus/grid6/README.md

-In order to ensure that a given location can be expressed unamiguously in spoken or written form, I have curated a set of reference code words for grid system levels one through ten.
+In order to ensure that a given location can be expressed unamiguously in spoken or written form, I have curated a set of reference code words for grid system levels one through nine.

 These codewords can be concatenated into a complete grid cell reference at the desired precision.